 - Each uniform must have the name of the park or community prominently displayed on the front of the jersey with the words "ALL STAR" on the jersey. - Numbers must be a minimum of 6" on the back of the jersey.
 Duplicate numbers are not allowed. - If uniforms are not ready by Pre-Area tournaments and the team participates anyway, that team's coach is not permitted to participate in the coin toss during pool games.
+However, the team's coach who has proper uniforms can waive this rule.
 The team who has proper uniforms will get to choose home or away.
-If both teams playing in a pool game have improper uniforms, then a coin toss will be administered to determine home or away. - For geographically named teams, as an example only, Oak Mountain 10U forms a team with Springville 10U.
+If both teams playing in a pool game have improper uniforms, then a coin toss will be administered to determine home or away. - For geographically named teams, as an example only, Oak Mountain 10U forms a teamwith Springville 10U.
 They select Spring Mountain as their joint team name.
 "Spring Mountain 10U All-Stars" must be on their jerseys. - No nicknames allowed.
 (MUST BE NAME OF PARK or TOWN/CITY).
 Cannot abbreviate Town/City.
 As an example, only, a team from Hoover, cannot use "H" instead of "Hoover". - If there is more than one team from a park the uniforms will need to be different colors. - The above rules are protectable.
 If a protest is upheld, the game will be forfeited.
-(Teams have until the Area tournament to have appropriate uniforms.) - Player eligibility protests will follow national rule book guidelines.
+(Teams have until the Area tournament to have appropriate uniforms.) - Player eligibility protests must be made to your Director.